-Townsend Mansion was a real estate in Glen Cove, Long Island, but the interiors were a set.
 The estate is known as Old Westbury Gardens, and they provide tours of the home.
 You can see some cool photos of it being built in 1905 and read about its history here.
+But the interiors shown in the movie were sets.

 Jessie Royce Landis (below), the actress who played Grant’s mother in the movie, was in reality only 8 years older than he was:

-The library that Thornhill gets locked in.
-He says, “Don’t worry about me.
-I’ll catch up on my reading.”
+Thornhill gets locked in the library (“Don’t worry about me.
+I’ll catch up on my reading”):

 Screenwriter Ernest Lehman says Grant was a perfectionist who often complained about various parts of the script or the way things were being filmed and lobbied to get them changed.